The Old Dark House (1963 film): Reception

 The remake has not been as well received by modern critics as the original film.
 Craig Butler of the film database Allmovie wrote of the 1963 film, that "When compared with the James Whale original upon which it is based, this remake of The Old Dark House is pretty sorry stuff."
 Halliwell's Film and Video Guide 2000 describes this film as "a travesty which has nothing to do with the 1932 film and possesses no merit of its own.
 The cast is left floundering".
 The Hammer Story: The Authorised History of Hammer Films called it "one of the oddest pictures [Hammer Film Productions] ever made", but "strangely endearing".

-Home video
+Home media

 In the US, the film was originally released by Sony Pictures on an anamorphic 1.85 aspect ratio DVD, with the only extra being the original theatrical trailer.
 It was later paired on disc with Mr. Sardonicus and included in two separate William Castle box sets.
 The original disc was later reissued as a DVD-R burn-on demand release from Sony Pictures Choice Collection.
 The film has also been released on DVD in Spain, retitled La vieja casa oscura, both separately and as part of a William Castle box set.